 CLICK BELOW TO SEARCH THE DESIRED MLS SYSTEM:

 If you want the most comprehensive search of all properties for sale throughout Delaware County you need to search directly the multiple list systems for the areas of your interest.

 CLICK THE LINKS BELOW FOR DELAWARE COUNTY NY REAL ESTATE INFO

 Attorneys, Selecting a Broker, Tourism, Lodging, Local News, Hospitals, Weather, Colleges, Schools, Inspections, Mortgages.

-Dutchess County NY History
+Delaware County NY History

 When counties were established in New York State in 1683, the present area of Delaware County was divided between Albany and Ulster Counties.
 Albany County was an enormous county, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766 by the creation of Cumberland County, and further on March 16, 1770 by the creation of Gloucester County, both containing territory now in Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County and one of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific Ocean).
 The eastern boundary of Tryon County was approximately five miles west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated as Tryon County now includes 37 counties of New York State.
 The county was named for William Tryon, British colonial governor of New York.